Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 Did you know it’s estimated that only 1 in 1,000 sea turtles make it to adulthood?

-8. Take a Day Trip to Another Nearby Beach Community
+Take a Day Trip to Another Beach in Oaxaca

 Swimmers and surfers walk along the ocean line among one of several open coves in San Agustinillo.